 Application is by invitation only; therefore, students may not apply individually to the Program, nor may their schools nominate them.

 In April, the Commission on Presidential Scholars reviews the applications of all semifinalists based on the same criteria used by the review committee.
 The Commission selects up to 161 U.S Presidential Scholars each year.
-All scholars are honored for their accomplishments during the National Recognition Program, held in June in Washington, D.C.
+All scholars are honored for their accomplishments during the National Recognition Program.

-For over 55 years, this unique federal program has honored over 7,500 U.S. Presidential Scholars, who have demonstrated leadership, scholarship, and contribution to school and community.
+For over 57 years, this unique federal program has honored almost 8,000 U.S. Presidential Scholars, who have demonstrated leadership, scholarship, and contribution to school and community.
 The work of the Commission on Presidential Scholars reaffirms, on behalf of the President, the Nation's commitment to education.